Local Metal Detectorists Are Practitioners of an Uncommon Pursuit

 Putzek got hooked when a friend of his found a silver dollar at the base of a tree not too far from his house.
 That piqued his interest and he’s been metal detecting on and off for the last 12 years.
 During that time he has found several interesting objects.

-> “In 12 years I’ve never found gold but I have found silver coins,” he says.
+“In 12 years I’ve never found gold but I have found silver coins and byzantine coins,” he says.
 “I have found an Indian Head penny dated 1877, and an onyx ring with the word ‘Dad’ on it spelled out with what looks like tiny diamonds.
 Last year I found a token marked five cents from a bar that was in Fort Wayne.
 In the early 1900s, using tokens as script was common in bars, coal mines, company stores and grocery stores.”

-> “I do occasionally find survey stakes for people and I helped a Center Grove couple find a lost wedding ring in the yard of their property,” he continues.
+“I do occasionally find survey stakes for people and I helped a Center Grove couple find a lost wedding ring in the yard of their property,” he continues.
 “I was able to find it in about 10 to 15 minutes.
 I’m glad to find things for people, especially in exchange for giving me permission to metal detect around their property.”

 Morton is fairly new to the pursuit and has been metal detecting for about a year.
 His interest leans toward a different kind of bounty.
 He is fascinated with pull-tab archeology.
 He got his start when a student from Pleasant Grove Elementary School, where he is a Honey Grove Before and After School Program site supervisor, brought him a pull tab from the 1970s.